-That is why I have written a series of articles about the best neighborhoods in Dutch cities that attract the most expats.
+That is why I have written articles about the best neighborhoods in Dutch cities that attract the most expats.
 I advise you to read the article about the city of your choice carefully to avoid ending up in a bad neighborhood.
 You need to understand these cities in more detail to make a good choice.

-9. Still A Lot Of Traffic Jams
+9. Traffic Jams

 Another disadvantage caused by the high population density in The Netherlands is that we still have a lot of traffic jams despite the excellent public transportation.
-This is because housing in the major Dutch cities has become unaffordable for many people, and they had to look for affordable housing outside the major cities.
+This is because housing in the major Dutch cities has become unaffordable for many people, and they must look for affordable housing outside the major cities.